rohit-ship-it/rohit-ship-it/README.md

 ---

 ## 🔥 About Me
-- 🌱 Currently sharpening my **React, ASP.NET, and Tailwind** Front end skills
+- 🌱 Currently sharpening my  Front end skills
 - 💼 1+ year of experience as a **Frontend Developer**
 - 🏢 Worked at **Novius Railtech** and **Twinkle IT Solutions**
 - 🎯 Goal: To contribute to impactful projects as a **Frontend Developer**